 Formal Awards at the UA

-Early each Spring, Award Coordinators are asked to verify all individuals in their department who are eligible for an award and identify those who have recently retired or are planning to retire by June 30 of that year.
-Employee Records staff are able to assist with employment date calculations and eligibility, and are also responsible for distributing and collecting the Service Award and Retiree reports.
+At the start of every spring semester, Award Coordinators are asked to verify all individuals in their department who are eligible for an award.
+Employee Records staff are able to assist with employment date calculations and eligibility, and are also responsible for distributing and collecting the Service Award reports.

 Informal Recognition Resources

 One of the big ironies cited by recognition experts is that the recognition techniques that often have the greatest motivational impact are practiced the least, even though they are easier and less expensive to use.
 Day-to-day praise or other informal recognition gestures can be very inclusive, flexible and powerful.
 Here are a few resources with some ideas on how to broaden your approach to recognition.